Potsdam’s Sanssouci Palace

 Sanssouci’s Grand Fountain

 As we gardeners know, sandy soil doesn’t make the best growing medium for flowers.
 King Frederick solved this problem by carting in tons of soil from Muhlenberg, a town that today is 2 hours from Potsdam by car.
-He commissioned Peter Joseph Lenné, Prussia’s leading landscape gardener, to lay out the gardens.
+He then commissioned Peter Joseph Lenné, Prussia’s leading landscape gardener, to lay out the gardens.

 Map of the Sanssouci gardens

 In keeping with Baroque style, Lenné arranged the park grounds along a straight main avenue.
 But instead of having the avenue run directly to the palace, he laid it out horizontally, beginning in the east and extending westward for a distance of about 1.5 miles.
 This idea of King Frederick’s was an unusual departure from the styles of the time.
-Note the main avenue that begins with the obelisk on the right.

 View of main avenue with obelisk in the background

-The orderly flower beds are a blend of country and estate style, with colorful mixes of bright summer flowers.
+In the main part of the garden, the symmetrical flower beds are a blend of country and estate style, with colorful mixes of bright summer flowers.
 They run along the edges of 4 symmetrical quadrants surrounding the Great Fountain.

 In Frederick the Great’s day there were 90 gardeners employed at Sanssouci.
 Today there are just 4 full time gardeners.
-Hard to imagine when you consider that walking from one end of the park to another is a distance of over 2 miles. but our guide wisely pointed out,
+Hard to imagine when you consider that walking from one end of the park to another is a distance of over 2 miles.
+But our guide wisely pointed out,

 ‘Of course the beauty today is that you have these little John Deere carts that can get you around the garden.’